sjbennett123/gloryforthefist/content/rules/_index.md

 You gain experience by attending events.
 The amount of experience you earn is based on whether you are a PC or an NPC.
 If you are a PC, you will receive a base amount of experience that you can then double in a number of different ways.
 You may turn in game money at the end of the event, perform a number of hours of NPC duty (if the chapter allows this), or the chapter may grant all PCs double experience just for attending the event.
 If you NPC the entire event you will receive the maximum possible amount of experience as a reward for your service.

 Awarded Experience Points (XP) are then transferred into Build Points (BP).
 Build Points are what you use to buy new skills.
 Every 10 BP you earn increases your level.
-The amount of XP needed to earn a new Build Point increase each time your level increases, so the higher level you become, the slower you gain new skills.
+The amount of XP needed to earn a new Build Point increases each time your level increases, so the higher level you become, the slower you gain new skills.

 Your character must be one of the currently allowed races, such as Human, Elf, Dwarf, or Sarr.
 For a complete list of races and their advantages and disadvantages, see the Classes and Races section in this rule book.